Iinaus/Rock-Paper-Scissors/README.md

 3. After each round, the result will be displayed.

 4. The game automatically ends when either the player or the computer wins 3 rounds.
 If you wish to stop the game before reaching this point, you can exit the program by pressing Ctrl + C in the terminal.

+## Future Improvements
+This section outlines additional features that could make the game more user-friendly and customizable in the future.
+Here are some potential future enhancements to improve the gameplay:

+- **Exiting with Confirmation**: Add the option to exit the game by pressing **q**, followed by a confirmation prompt asking if you really want to quit (e.g., "Are you sure you want to quit? (y/n)").

+- **Set the Number of Rounds**: Allow the player to specify the number of rounds to play (e.g., 3, 5, or any custom number).
+The game would continue until either the player or the computer wins the specified number of rounds.